prdk0/prdk0.github.io/_posts/2019-11-17-reactjs-api-proxy.md

 };
 ```

-This is the code for configuring proxy, In this first you need to import the library `http-proxy-middleware`.
+In this code first you need to import the library `http-proxy-middleware`.
 Then export the the proxy configuration using `module.exports`. `"your-api"` is the relative path of your api and `"your domain"` is the domain of your api.

 you need to maintain `commonjs` syntax inside the `setupProxy.js` you cannot use `es6` syntax.
 The `setupProxy.js` will automatically load when the app gets loaded.